citrus313/learning-lab/Writing/IT-Bulletin-Style-Guide.md

 # IT Bulletin Sharepoint Style Guide 2026
-Purpose: Define the editorial and visual standards for the IT Department's SharePoint bulletin to ensure consistency across divisions, contributors, and future quarterly editions.
+**Purpose:** Define the editorial and visual standards for the IT Department's SharePoint bulletin to ensure consistency across divisions, contributors, and future quarterly editions.

-Overview: This style guide establishes visual and editorial standards for the IT Department's quarterly bulletin on Microsoft SharePoint.
-The bulletin highlights the accomplishments of the department's five divisions and their respective teams each quarter.

-While each division may submit accomplishments in its own format and writing style, technical writers are responsible for presenting that information in a clear, concise, and visually consistent manner.
+Note: While each division may submit accomplishments in its own format and writing style, technical writers are responsible for presenting that information in a clear, concise, and visually consistent manner.
 These standards help ensure the bulletin is easy to read, professionally designed, and simple to maintain and replicate for future editions or other departments.

 ## Layout
 * The bulletin is divided into key sections: Notable Metrics, Accomplishments and In-Progress or Planned Initiatives